1 Day Akagera National Park Safari From Kigali

 What time does the safari start and end?

-Pickup is at 5:00 AM from anywhere in Kigali or the Eastern Province.
-We typically return between 6:00-7:00 PM, though this can be adjusted based on your flight schedule or other commitments.
+Pickup is at 5:00 AM from any location in Kigali or the Eastern Province.
+Return is typically between 6:00 and 7:00 PM, but we can adjust this to accommodate your flight schedule or other commitments.

 How far is Akagera from Kigali?

-The park is approximately 110 kilometers from Kigali, about a 2.5-3 hour drive.
-This includes a stopover at Imigongo Art Center, roughly halfway to the park, where you can stretch and grab coffee.
+The park is about 110 kilometers from Kigali, a 2.5 to 3-hour drive.
+The trip includes a stop at Imigongo Art Center, roughly halfway, where you can stretch and grab coffee.

 Can I do the safari and still catch my evening flight from Kigali?

 Yes.
-Most international flights require check-in by 19:00, and we're typically back in Kigali by that time.
-If needed, we can return as early as 17:00 without compromising your experience—we opt for a packed lunch instead of a picnic lunch, skip the coffee stopover, and adjust the route accordingly.
+Most international flights require check-in by 19:00, and we are usually back in Kigali by then.
+If needed, we can return as early as 17:00 without compromising your experience.
+We choose a packed lunch instead of a picnic, skip the coffee stop, and adjust the route accordingly.

 Are there restrooms during the safari?

 Yes.
-There's a restroom approximately every 2 hours of driving.
-You'll find them at the coffee stop, park entrance, lunch picnic site, and park exit.
+There is a restroom about every 2 hours of driving.
+They are located at the coffee stop, park entrance, lunch picnic site, and park exit.

 What's the best season to visit?

-There's no wrong time.
-Each season has advantages, and we operate year-round with excellent sightings throughout.
+There is no wrong time.
+Each season has advantages, and we operate year-round with excellent sightings.

 Do you still operate safaris when it rains?

 Yes.
-Come rain, come shine.
-Wildlife doesn't run on a schedule.
-While animals may seek shade during heavy rain, Rwanda isn't known for prolonged downpours—especially not in the savannah grasslands of Akagera, which is one of Rwanda's driest regions bordering Tanzania.
+Come rain or shine.
+Wildlife doesn't follow a schedule.
+Animals may seek shade during heavy rain.
+Rwanda is not known for prolonged downpours, especially in the savannah grasslands of Akagera, one of the driest regions bordering Tanzania.
 Our vehicles have pop-up roofs that close during rain.

 Should I add the boat safari to my 1-day safari?

-While many operators offer this and we have the option at checkout, we generally advise against it unless you have a special interest and you're visiting during the dry season (June-September).
-Weather is unpredictable nowadays, which can affect boat departures.
+Many operators offer this and we have the option at checkout, but we generally advise against it unless you have a special interest and visit during the dry season (June-September).
+Weather is unpredictable and can affect boat departures.

 Packing & Preparation